m0ppers/moppage/content/blog/Rust-Lifetime-findings-I/index.md

   "lifetimes",
   "wurst"]
 +++

 So somebody once said that you should not hesitate to post things you think would be n00bish but others might simply struggle with the same problems so it is helpful anyway.
-While I couldn't agree more it is still a step to really do it.
+While I couldn't agree more it is still a step to really do it.<!-- more -->

 Writing it down will hopefully also help me getting better at it.